lucidrains/sinkhorn-transformer/README.md

 # sinkhorn-transformer

 Sinkhorn Transformers, made even more efficient with reversible networks and chunking (from Reformer).
+Have achieved a context length of 163k tokens, combining the concepts from these two papers.
 Code coming soon

 https://arxiv.org/abs/2002.11296